In this tutorial to deep learning in R with RStudio's keras package, you'll learn how to build a Multi-Layer Perceptron (MLP).

 # Read in MNIST data

 mnist <- dataset_mnist()

 cifar10 <- dataset_cifar10()

 Note that all functions to load in built-in data sets with keras follow the same pattern; For MNIST data, you’ll use the dataset_mnist() function to load in your data.

 Alternatively, you can also quickly make some dummy data to get started.
 You can easily use the matrix() function to accomplish this:

-Note that it’s definitely a good idea to check out the data structure of your data; It’s very important to already be aware of what data you’re working with because it will be important for the later steps that you’ll need to take.
+Note that it’s a good idea to check out the data structure of your data; It’s crucial to be already aware of what data you’re working with because it will be necessary for the later steps that you’ll need to take.
 You’ll learn more about this later on in the tutorial!